DanOlner/regionalGVAbyindustry/README.md

 long as we’re working with proportional change over time (which as we’ll see, LQs are), they’re fine.

+## Loading in data and finding location quotients

 First, load some libraries and get the ITL2 level data.
 (If you haven’t already, install the libraries/packages with e.g. `install.packages("tidyverse")` before loading here.)
 Also, load